pderop/reactor-netty-httpclient-benchmarks/README.md

 ## notes:

-- for the Post2 scenario, the max connections must not be too high, else many exceptions are throwns and the frontend looses it's backend connections.
-See below the #issue 1. using -Dsteps=5 seems fine, maybe you'll need to reduce it.
+- for the Post2 scenario, the max connections must not be too high, else the test will fail with many exceptions and the frontend is then disconnected from the backend.
+See below the #issue 1. using **-Dsteps=5** seems fine, maybe you'll need to reduce it.

 ## known issues